Warner Bros. Discovery: Declining turnover, cutbacks and restructuring (2023–2025)

 In April 2024, Warner Bros.
 Discovery New Zealand announced that it would shut down Newshub (which produced bulletins for its free-to-air channel Three) in July 2024, citing declining local advertising revenue.
 Newshub was supplanted by a partnership with local media company Stuff, which launched an evening newscast under the ThreeNews banner.
 In July 2024, CNN CEO Mark Thompson announced 100 layoffs.
 A week later, additional WBD employees at Max and in production, business affairs, and finance were also let go.

 On July 24, the NBA announced new media rights agreements with Disney (ESPN and ABC), NBCUniversal (NBC and Peacock), and Amazon Prime Video beginning in the 2025–26 season, ending a nearly 36-year association between the NBA and TNT.
 WBD had attempted to invoke a condition in its contract allowing it to match offers made by competitors (targeting the package sold to Amazon), but the league argued that it did not sufficiently match Amazon's offer.
 WBD threatened legal action, claiming that the NBA had "grossly misinterpreted our contractual rights".

 In August, WBD reported that it had lost $10 billion in the second quarter of 2024, relating to continued losses from its direct-to-consumer segment and the devaluation of its linear television assets.

-In November WBD agreed to a settlement with the NBA.
-The settlement included access to NBA highlights at no additional cost for Bleacher Report and House of Highlights and allowed WBD, under its TNT Sports division, to continue operating NBA TV and NBA.com.
-The agreement included live game rights for select international territories in Nordic Europe and South America.
-In a separate agreement with Disney, WBD agreed to a deal to move Inside the NBA to ESPN and ABC (TNT Sports continuing to produce the program), in exchange for ESPN sublicensing Big 12 college football and basketball games to TNT Sports.
+In November, WBD agreed to a settlement with the NBA, allowing TNT Sports continued access to highlights for its digital platforms Bleacher Report and House of Highlights, international rights for selected markets in Nordic Europe and South America, a package of Big 12 Conference basketball and football games sublicensed from ESPN, and an agreement for TNT Sports to continue producing its popular NBA studio show Inside the NBA to air on ESPN and ABC in conjunction with their own NBA coverage.

+On December 12, 2024, Zaslav announced a restructuring of WBD into two divisions, known as "Streaming & Studios" and "Global Linear Networks"; the reorganization was meant to allow for greater flexibility and "potential future strategic opportunities", separating the company's cable television operations from its more profitable studio and direct-to-consumer businesses (including Warner Bros., HBO, and Max).

 On March 24, 2025, WBD announced that it would buy a 30% minority stake in Dubai-based OSN Streaming Limited for $57 million.

-In mid July 2025, WBD confirmed it would sell its New Zealand assets including the Three TV channel and ThreeNow streaming service to the New Zealand media company Sky Network Television, effective August 1, 2025.
+In July 2025, WBD announced that it would divest its New Zealand television operations Three and ThreeNow to local competitor Sky Network Television for $1.
+WBD is retaining its subscription television and production operations in the region.